i0brendan0/pokeemerald/README.md

 * Snow is now an overworld weather that starts hail in battle.
 (Currently Unused)
 * Added the Snow Warning ability.
 (Currently Unused)
 * Gave a use for Cacophony.
 It does 50% more damage with sound moves and takes 25% less damage from sound moves.
-(Currently Unused)
+(Currently Whismur family only)
 * Added the Fairy type and Fairy boost item.
 (Partially done)
+* Some Pokemon will have new types to them.
+(List is long and may not be final)

 ### Not Done Yet